 Certain medications (or illnesses)

 If you’ve ever taken Accutane, your skin could be constantly (and consistently) prone to dehydration.
 This is certainly the case for me – even though Accutane was something I took in my teens, it still affects my skin’s ability to stay hydrated today.
 I’ll explain why in our next article in this series.
 (Pst, for the record, Accutane wasn’t my acne saviour like it’s touted to be – some of my acne story is available here).
-But Accutane isn’t the only medication that can contribute to dehydration.
+That being said, Accutane isn’t the only medication that can contribute to dehydration.
 Other medications (both topical and oral) can contribute to dehydration as well as certain illnesses and disorders.

 Consuming a lot of salt

 The definition of “a lot” will be different for everyone.
-A good rule of thumb is to avoid an excess salt in your diet (especially if it’s not sea salt!).
+A good rule of thumb is to avoid an excess of salt in your diet (especially if it’s not sea salt!).

 Consuming a lot of coffee and other stimulants

-coffee and other diuretics cause our body to lose fluids which, as you guessed, is the last thing we need when we’re trying to get our body (and skin – the body’s largest organ) to hold on to water.
+Coffee and other diuretics cause our body to lose fluids which, as you guessed, is the last thing we need when we’re trying to get our body (and skin – the body’s largest organ) to hold on to water.
 Again, the definition of “a lot” will differ for everyone.